-Tool Description curl Use this command to view identity provider metadata from the Linux Access Gateway.
-See "Testing Whether the Provider Can Access the Metadata" in the Novell Access Manager 3.1 SP3 Identity Server Guide. netstat -a Use this command to view statistics about the listeners on the Access Gateway. tail -f Use this command to view real time activity in key log files.
-For information on useful files to tail, see Section 8.1.2, "The Access Gateway Service Log Files," on page 270. top Use this command to check resources available on the system. tcpdump Use this command to capture data on standard and loopback interfaces and to view SSL data with imported keys.
+ΤοοΙ Description curl Use this command to view identity provider metadata from the Linux Access Gateway.
+See "Testing Whether the Provider Can Access the Metadata" in the Novell Access Manager 3.1 SP5 Identity Server Guide . netstat -a Use this command to view statistics about the listeners on the Access Gateway. tail -f Use this command to view real time activity in key log files.
+For information on useful files to tail, see Section 8.1.2, "The Access Gateway Service Log Files," on page 262. top Use this command to check resources available on the system.